iudofia2026/youtubedubber.com/frontend/README.md

 - **NEW**: SSR Hydration Fix - Resolved infinite loading issue with job filtering
 - **NEW**: Mobile Optimization - Enhanced touch interactions and mobile-specific UI improvements
 - **NEW**: Navigation Improvements - Added breadcrumbs, enhanced page headers, and improved navigation flow
+- **NEW**: Downloads Page Relocation - Moved downloads from main navigation to creative section at bottom of jobs page
 - **NEW**: Authentication System - Complete Supabase integration with login/register/profile management
 - **NEW**: Marketing Pages - Comprehensive Features, Pricing, and How it Works pages with professional UI/UX
 - **NEW**: Homepage How it Works Section - Added 4-step process explanation directly on homepage for new users
 - **NEW**: Navigation Optimization - Streamlined navigation by removing How it Works (moved to homepage)
 - **NEW**: Footer Updates - Updated footer links to point to actual pages instead of hash links
 - **NEW**: Banner Animation Enhancement - Smooth banner dismissal with content glide-up animation
+- **NEW**: Simple Restore Mechanism - Replaced complex guide button system with clean "Show Guide" button in bottom-right corner
+- **NEW**: Layout Stability - Fixed layout shift issues by positioning restore button as fixed overlay

 **Next Steps**: Continue with remaining high-impact, low-effort items from the expansion roadmap.